|

 Phormium 'Duet' (Dwarf Variegated Flax) - New Zealand Flax cultivar that grows to 2 feet tall with rather stiff leaves which are erect to somewhat spreading.
 Green in the center with the creamy white variegation concentrated toward the margins.
 Flowers annually with 3 foot wands of yellow flowers.
 Plant in full sun to light shade.
 Can tolerate fairly dry conditions (coastal) but looks best with occasional to regular irrigation.
 Hardy to 15-20 F. Possibly root hardy below these temperatures but with severe foliage damage unless protected.
 Good as a contrast plant and in small gardens.
 A reliable and stable dwarf cultivar.
 Introduced in 1979 by Ms. Margaret Jones of Tauranga, New Zealand.

-Information displayed on this page about Phormium 'Duet' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Phormium 'Duet' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |